cjerrington/cjerrington.github.io/src/posts/2023/2023-12-13-using-pscustomobjects.md

 ---
 title: Using PSCustomObjects
-excerpt: I have been really enjoying custom objects in PowerShell lately
+description: I have been really enjoying custom objects in PowerShell lately
 draft: false
 date: 2023-12-13T00:00:00.000Z
 tags: